 Write it Down

 Document your lesson plans.
-Try out our lesson plan template.
 Decide on a flow for your lessons and document each section of the class experience.
 After each class, go back and make adjustments to the plan.
 Course updates will be much easier to do each semester.

 Think about Talk